aritra1804/Squirrel-AI/DEPLOYMENT.md

 ## 🎉 Success!

-Your GitGenie application is now deployed and ready to use!
+Your Squirrel AI application is now deployed and ready to use!

 **Frontend**: `https://your-app.vercel.app`
 **Backend**: `https://your-backend-url.com`